 The best treatment for shingles is an antiviral medication, such as acyclovir, valacyclovir, or famciclovir.
 This shingles virus treatment aims to shorten the duration of symptoms and reduce the risk of complications.
 It is most effective when taken within three days of the rash appearing.

-Some people recommend shingles alternative treatments such as acupuncture or transcutaneous electrical nerve stimulation (TENS).
+Some people recommend alternative shingles treatments such as acupuncture or transcutaneous electrical nerve stimulation (TENS).
 However, the evidence to support these therapies is limited, and they could increase the risk of transmission if not performed carefully.

 Aside from antiviral medication for shingles, several other options may help.
 They include medicines to relieve pain and topical applications like calamine lotion to reduce itching.

 Shingles pain medication may also help with the long-term symptoms of PHN.
 However, nerve pain is challenging to treat, and regular painkillers may be ineffective.
-Therefore, doctors may prescribe anticonvulsant drugs, antidepressants, or anesthetic patches instead.
+Therefore, doctors might prescribe anticonvulsant drugs, antidepressants, or anesthetic patches instead.

-CBD for Shingles
+CBD and Shingles

 A 2018 review looked at the effects of various cannabinoids on neuropathic pain.
 It included 16 clinical trials and 1750 participants, with study durations ranging from 2–26 weeks.
 The researchers investigated several neuropathic conditions, including PHN.